Where We Work

 Overview

-NDI supported Montenegrin democracy activists beginning in 1997, assisting an array of democratization initiatives including political party building, legislative process strengthening, parliamentary and institutional reform, and election monitoring.
-NDI helped the Center for Democratic Transition become a flagship civic organization promoting government transparency and helped make public legislative hearings and constituency outreach common practice.
-NDI ended its in-country assistance in 2011, and continues to work with political and parliamentary partners in regional programs.
+NDI has supported Montenegrin democracy activists since 1997, contributing to a wide range of democratization efforts, including political party development, legislative process enhancement, parliamentary reform, and election monitoring.
+NDI played a key role in the establishment of the Center for Democratic Transition (CDT), a leading civic organization promoting government transparency, and contributed to the regularization of public legislative hearings and constituency outreach practices.
+NDI paused its in-country assistance in 2011, but continued to collaborate with political and parliamentary partners through regional programs.

 Featured Publication